ddalton/xor/README.md

 Fix narrow call by replacing it with the ability to resolve the object based on the subtypes and join condition

+Test failures due to QueryTree:203

+from
+		for(String propertyPath: propertyPaths) {
+to
+		for(String propertyPath: changed) {

 Pending PlainJDBCTest cases
 ===========================